-With that said, Medicare Part D covers the shingles vaccine, as do private Medicare Advantage plans that include drug coverage.
-These plans must cover all commercially available vaccines needed to prevent illness, except for those that Part B covers.
+A prescription drug plan, such as Medicare Part D bought as an add-on to original Medicare or that is part of a Medicare Advantage plan that provides drug coverage, will pay for the shingles vaccine.
+These private plans must cover all commercially available vaccines needed to prevent illness, except for those that Part B covers.

-Starting in 2023, the Inflation Reduction Act will eliminate all out-of-pocket costs for vaccines that the CDC’s Advisory Committee on Immunization Practices recommends for adults.
+But starting in 2023, the Inflation Reduction Act eliminated all out-of-pocket costs for vaccines that the CDC’s Advisory Committee on Immunization Practices recommends for adults, whether you have drug coverage from Part D or from a Medicare Advantage plan.
 That includes the shingles vaccine.

 It replaced Zostavax in November 2020.
 But even if you received Zostavax before it was retired, the CDC recommends getting inoculated with Shingrix: two doses for adults 50 and older spaced two to six months apart.

-While most people get their shingles shots at a pharmacy, some receive it at their doctor’s office.
-At one time, some states required a prescription to get the shingles vaccine at a pharmacy, but those states have recently changed their rules.
-Now you don’t need a prescription to get the shingles vaccine.
+Most people get their shingles shots at a pharmacy, and some receive it at their doctor’s office.
+At one time, some states required a prescription to get the shingles vaccine at a pharmacy, but those states recently changed their rules to allow the vaccine without a doctor’s order.